Encouraging children to be independent learners means we need to know much more about how children learn rather than just what they learn.

 Children need to be encouraged to keep trying at things and persevere with different strategies so that they can eventually succeed.
-And of course, they need to be helped and scaffolded by their close adults.
+And of course, close adults can have a positive impact through scaffolding.

-Perseverance, then, is a key component of becoming self-regulated and this motivation is essential if children are to learn how to learn.
+Perseverance, then, is a key component of becoming self-regulated and this motivation is essential to children learning how to learn.
 They need to have some control and be able to make their own choices – and you are absolutely central in encouraging them to do this.

-What children feel about themselves is at the very core of self-regulation, and knowing you can succeed if you keep persevering is key.
+What children feel about themselves is at the very core of self-regulation, and knowing you can succeed if you keep persevering is key to helping children keep trying.
 The human brain takes a comparatively long time to develop, hence our long childhood compared to other mammals.

 That’s the thing with self-regulation – this long childhood has an evolutionary purpose.
 Overall control of thinking – or meta-cognition – develops slowly in the frontal lobes of the brain.
 The connections here grow hugely during the second year and gradually over many years the connections become strengthened and others gradually fade away.

 That’s why continuing support in developing self regulation is so important for every learner.